warrior1211421/Gaming-Techies/content/posts/top-5-best-gaming-monitors-for-rtx-3080.md

           Nevertheless, this rate is variable.
 The variable refresh rate means that you can adjust it and the response time according to the game you are playing.
 For instance, you don't need a faster speed in click games like AGE OF EMPIRES and DOTA 2.
 So, the higher refresh rate can mess your gameplay.
 Moreover, some games are not optimized for such a higher FPS monitor.
 In short, Asus Swift PG279QM provides the perfect tear free gaming experience without adding to the purchase cost.
     pros:
       - pro: sRGB
-      - pro: High Pixel Density
+      - pro: High pixel density
-      - pro: 2K Resolution Built-In HDR
+      - pro: 2K Resolution built-In HDR
-      - pro: "Adjustable Frame Rate "
+      - pro: "Adjustable frame rate "
-      - pro: "G-Sync Adaptation "
+      - pro: "G-Sync adaptation "
     amzlink: https://amzn.to/3DrUNbt
     nameForTOC: ASUS ROG Swift PG279QM
     name: 4.
 ASUS ROG Swift PG279QM